seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 ``CST_CODE_WIDE_INTEGER`` records within ``CONSTANTS_BLOCK`` blocks.
 It is also used for phi instruction operands in `MODULE_CODE_VERSION`_ 1.

-LLVM IR Blocks
+LLVM37 IR Blocks
 ^^^^^^^^^^^^^^

-LLVM IR is defined with the following blocks:
+LLVM37 IR is defined with the following blocks:

 * 8 --- `MODULE_BLOCK`_ --- This is the top-level block that contains the entire
   module, and describes a variety of per-module information.